atjuch/pantheon-migration/README.md

 https://wordpress.org/plugins/bv-pantheon-migration/

-### Please post issues/bugs to their specific host here
+### How to post issues/bugs to their specific host here

 https://github.com/atjuch/pantheon-migration/milestones

 We will be reviewing these daily and marking their status as appropriate